Holter Monitor (24hr Hour Heart Rhythm Monitor)

 What happens when the monitor is fitted?

-- Three electrodes are placed on your chest which are attached to a small recording device.
+Three electrodes are placed on your chest and attached to a small recording device.
+You will be given instructions and a symptom diary.
+The fitting usually takes 15–20 minutes.

 -